ypid/ansible-paedml_linux/docs/cheat-sheet.rst

 * Printers can be setup in the adminvm using :program:`printmanagement.msc`.

-* If the printing drivers for Microsoft Windows or Microsoft printing servers is somehow wired, try ignoring them and use "MS Publisher Color Printer".
+* If the printing drivers for Microsoft Windows or Microsoft printing servers are somehow wired, try ignoring them and use "MS Publisher Color Printer".
 Cups should be able to do the conversion.

 * Generic device security: Set language to English (translation can be confusing).